 How Often Can Rent Be Increased?

-If a tenant is renting on a month-to-month basis, the rent can be raised on a monthly basis.
-When there is a lease, the rent may only be raised after the term of the lease has ended.
+If a tenant is renting on a month-to-month basis or if the lease is an oral agreement, the rent can be raised on a monthly basis.
+When there is a fixed-term lease, the rent may only be raised after the term of the lease has ended.

 Laws Regarding Late Fees

 In Connecticut a landlord may not seek late charges for past due rent until after a minimum of 9 days for month-to-month tenants or in the case of a one-week tenancy within 4 days.
 (CGSA § 47a-15a)